-7.3 Removal from the Registered Testing Pool
+7.3 Removal from the out-of-competition testing Program

-Once nominated to become part of the IIHF RTP, a player shall remain part of the IIHF RTP for the duration of the nominated year and be subject to whereabouts requirements as set out in these Anti-Doping Regulations unless and until:
+- 7.3.1 Once nominated to become part of the IIHF RTP, a player shall remain part of the IIHF RTP and be subject to whereabouts requirements as set out in these Doping Control Regulations unless and until: - a.

-- a.
 The player is given written notice from the IIHF that he is no longer designated for inclusion into the IIHF RTP; or - b.
-The player retires from competition and provides written notice to the IIHF regarding such.
+The player retires from competition and provides written notice to the IIHF regarding such. - 7.3.2 Teams nominated to become part of the IIHF Team Whereabouts Program shall remain part of the IIHF Team Whereabouts Program and subject to the whereabouts requirements set forth in the IIHF Team Whereabouts Guidelines until the team is given a written notice from the IIHF on the team's release from the program.